Missing 7-year-old North Texas girl found dead; FedEx driver arrested

 A 7-year-old girl who went missing earlier this week from her North Texas home – prompting an Amber Alert – has been found dead, authorities announced Friday.
 A FedEx driver has been arrested on kidnapping and murder charges.

-Athena Strand had went missing Wednesday evening from her father's home in Paradise, Texas, CBS DFW reported, prompting a massive multiagency search involving hundreds of volunteers.
+Athena Strand had disappeared Wednesday evening from her father's home in Paradise, Texas, CBS DFW reported, prompting a massive multiagency search involving hundreds of volunteers.

 Her body was located Friday evening — thanks to a tip investigators had received earlier in the day — Wise County Sheriff Lane Akin announced in a news conference late Friday night.